steve1515/time-signal/README.md

 **time-signal** allows a Raspberry Pi to become a DCF77, JJY, MSF, or WWVB simulator/transmitter.

 Notable new features include:
+* Ability to run based on a user entered schedule.
+* Ability to transmit a user entered time offset.
 * Automatically getting clock frequencies from system kernel.
-* User entered time offset for transmitted time signal.
 * Ability to override carrier frequency.
 * Ability to install as a service to run on boot.
 * [Full Technical Differences](#credits-and-References)